lgibelli/singularity-docs/index.rst

   executes within the container at build time after the base OS has been installed.
 The section is therefore the place to perform installations of custom apps.
-| This is a very small example of the things that you can do with a a
+| This is a very small example of the things that you can do with a .
+In
-  href=“sec:recipefile">recipe file</a>.
-In addition to building a container from Singularity Hub, you can start with base images from Docker Hub, use images directly from official repositories such as Ubuntu, Debian, Centos, Arch, and BusyBox, use an existing container on your host system as a base, or even take a snapshot of the host system itself and use that as a base image.
+  addition to building a container from Singularity Hub, you can start with base images from Docker Hub, use images directly from official repositories such as Ubuntu, Debian, Centos, Arch, and BusyBox, use an existing container on your host system as a base, or even take a snapshot of the host system itself and use that as a base image.
-  If you want to build Singularity images without having singularity installed in a build environment, you can build images using `Singularity
+| If you want to build Singularity images without having singularity
+  installed in a build environment, you can build images using `Singularity
   Hub <https://github.com/singularityhub/singularityhub.github.io/wiki>`__
   instead.
-If you want a more detailed rundown and examples for different build options, see our a href=”sec:singularityflow">singularity flow</a> page.
+If you want a more detailed rundown and examples for different build options, see our page.

 Introduction
 ------------